bogdanRada/capistrano_multiconfig_parallel/README.md

 gem 'capistrano_multiconfig_parallel'
 ```

-Then create a file called **multi_cap.yml** in the root folder and create a configuration like this
+Then create a file called **multi_cap.yml** in the root folder and create a configuration like this.

 ```yaml
    ---